reinventingthewheel/micro-assembler/README.md

 ## Instruction Set ##

-Here is the twelve instructions.
-Actually there are six, but each with two adressing mode, `#` (immediate) and `$` (relative):
+Here is the fourteen instructions.
+Actually there are 8, but 6 of them with two adressing mode, `#` (immediate) and `$` (relative):